bartvanbenthem/k8s-credsync/README.md

 # TODO
 * Design and create a function that checks if a kubernetes resource object exists to replace temp wait func.
 * Design and create a server thats exposes the sync functions through API endpoints (net/http).
+* Build the loki-multi-tenant-proxy and Kail containers from source.
 * Design and transform the current build to a kubernetes native build including monitoring.
 * Design and create a function for snapshotting the proxy secret before change trough the sync functions.
 * Design and create a update function only for the passwords.